Package Guard Guide to a Lost or Stolen USPS Package

 Losing a package sucks!
 The process for replacing those items and recouping some loss also sucks.
 That’s why we created The Package Guard Guide to a Lost or Stolen USPS Package.
 We try to make navigating the system a little easier — from starting a Missing Mail Search to filing a claim, we’re here to help!

 Pro tip: Avoid the USPS website.
 All the information for filing a claim can be found on USPS’ website, but let’s be honest, nobody’s got time to read all that.
-So we’ve put together a roadmap to get you on your way to dealing with this unfortunate situation.
+This is why we created the ultimate guide to save you time and reduce headaches!

 Roadmap to dealing with a lost or stolen USPS package.
 Make sure you keep all your records and have all the information you need in advance.
 You will need receipts, tracking info, package description, shipping dates and proof of damage or value, depending on the circumstances.
 This will help you through the process more smoothly but don’t waste any time as you have to file the claim within 60 days of the missing package.